 Assumption 2.1(a) is a mild restriction imposed to rule out degenerate situations and Assumption 2.1(b) is another mild restriction that permits the application of suitable laws of large numbers and central limit theorems.
 Assumption 2.1(c), on the other hand, is a smoothness requirement that ensures that units that are "close" in terms of their baseline covariates are also "close" in terms of their potential outcomes.
-Assumption 2.1(c) is a key assumption for establishing the asymptotic exactness of our proposed tests, since it allows us to argue that certain intermediate quantities in the derivations of our variance estimators vanish asymptotically (see, for instance, the proof of Lemma C.2).
-Similar smoothness requirements are also imposed in Bai, Romano, and Shaikh (2021).
+Assumption 2.1(c) is a key assumption for establishing the asymptotic exactness of our proposed tests, since it allows us to argue that certain intermediate quantities in the derivations of our variance estimators vanish asymptotically (see for instance the proof of Lemma C.2).
+Similar smoothness requirements are also imposed in Bai et al. (2021).

-$$\lambda_j = \lambda_j (X^{(n)}) \subseteq \{1, \dots, J_n\}, \quad 1 \le j \le n$$
+$$\lambda_i = \lambda_i(X^{(n)}) \subseteq \{1, \dots, J_n\}, \ 1 \le j \le n$$

-We assume treatment is assigned as follows.
+We assume treatment is assigned as follows: